 1 The principal factor which determines the amount of transpiration in a plant must be the amount of radiation falling on it.
-It is essential that the water-bearing mechanism should be able to keep up a go.d supply of water to the leaf lamina in order to prevent the temperature rising to a dangerously high point.
-This "safety valve" function of the transpiration current is not always sufficiently borne in mind, and we are too apt to think that the plant requires these enormous amounts of water in order to supply itself with the requisite mineral salts.
-The absolute necessity for the supply as a dissipator of energy will plecome evident by taking one or two facts into consideration.
-A square metre of the lamina of the leaf of a sunflower weighs about 250 grams, and its specific heat is about 0'0.
-We have seen that the hourly transpiration in bright sunshine may be as much as 275 c.c. per square metre, requiring the expenditure of 162,800 calories, and it therefore follows that, if the loss of water were stopped, the temperature of the leaf would rise at the rate of more than 12° C. per minute.
-In making our experiments in glazed cases it has sometimes been very interesting to watch the result of any accidental stoppage of the water-current in the leaf-stalk, and the almost instantaneous effect this has in destroying the leaf when the insolation is of high intensity.

-2 These limits are those of the band as measured by passing sunlight through the leaf itself.
-In an alcoholic solution of chlorophyll the band lies between λ 6400 and λ 6850.
-I must here express my thanks to Mr. Charles A. Schunck for having kindly undertaken to make these measurements for me.
+It is essential that the volume to the leaf lamina in order to prevent the temperature rising to a danger of the leaf lamina in order to prevent the temperature rising to a danger with the plant requires these enormous amounts of water in order to supply that the plant requires these enormous amounts of water in order to supply of the plant requires these enormous amounts of water in order to supply is a dissipator of energy will become vident by taking one or two facts into consideration.
+A square metre of the lamina of the leaf of a sunflower what the plant requires these enormous amounts of water in order to supply is a dissipator of energy will become vident by taking one or two facts into consideration.
+A square metre of the lamina of the leaf of a sunflower what he bourly transpiration in bright sunshine may be as much as 275 c.c. per square metre, requiring the expenditure of 162,800 calories, and it is experiments in glazed cases it has sometimes been very interesting the leaf would rise at the rate of more than ra' C. Per minute.
+In making watch the result of any accidental stoppage of the water-current in the leaf statk, and the almost instantaneous effect this has in destroying the leaf would rise at the same descholic solution of chlorophyll the band.
+Through the leaf itself.
+In an alcoholic solution of chlorophyll the band, Charles A. Schunck for having kindly undertaken to make these measurements for me.
 1 The principal factor which determines the amount of transpiration in a ments for me.

 a clear sky.
-The total amount of incident energy represented by the whole area of the curve is 1.7 calories per square centimetre per minute, or 1,020,000 calories per square metre
+The total amount of incident energy represented by the whole area of the curve is 1'7 calories per square centimetre per minute, or 1,020,000 calories per square metre per hour.

 I have drawn a thick black vertical band in the red end of the spectrum corresponding in position and breadth with the principal absorption band of chlorophyll as seen in a green leaf.
-By integration it may be shown that the area of this part of the curve is about 6.5 per cent, of that of the whole curve, so that this value represents something like the theoretical maximum efficiency of a leaf in bright vertical sunshine, supposing the conditions could be made so favourable as to result in a com-plete filtering-out and utilisation of the whole of the rays of the right period for producing decomposition of carbon dioxide.
+By integration it may be shown that the area of this part of the curve is about 6.5 per cent. of that of the whole curve, so that this value represents something like the theoretical maximum efficiency of a leaf in bright vertical sunshine, supposing the conditions could be made so favourable as to result in a complete filtering-out and utilisation of the whole of the rays of the right period for producing decomposition ot carbon dioxide.

-This maximum efficiency expressed in calories per square metre per hour is 66,300, corresponding to the heat of formation of about 16.5 grams of carbohydrate.
-Under the most favourable conditions we have employed up to the present we have not obtained a larger production than about 3'o grams of carbohydrate per square metre per hour, or about 18 per cent. of the theoretical maximum; but this was in air containing only 16.4 parts of carbon dioxide per 10,000, which must be very far below the true optimum amount.
+This maximum efficiency expressed in calories per square metre per hour is 66,300, corresponding to the heat of formation of about 16'5 grams of carbohydrate.
+Under the most favourable conditions we have employed up to the present we have not obtained a larger production than about 3'0 grams of carbohydrate per square metre per hour, or about 18 per cent. of the theoretical maximum; but this was in air containing only 16'4 parts of carbon dioxide per 10,000, which must be very far below the true optimum amount.